-In economics, collusion occurs when rival firms agree to work together, e.g. setting higher prices in order to make greater profits.
+Collusion occurs when rival firms agree to work together – e.g. setting higher prices in order to make greater profits.
 Collusion is a way for firms to make higher profits at the expense of consumers and reduces the competitiveness of the market.

 Collusion usually involves some form of agreement to seek higher prices.
 This may involve:

 - Agreeing to increase prices faced by consumers.